 Mostly, it’s white men with the stereotypical IT/physics/engineering proclivities.
 But why?

 There are a number of reasons this phenomenon happens, and below I’ll conjecture about a few from observation and my informal research.
+A special thanks to the autistic PoC of Twitter for helping with this article.
 For the purpose of this series, I use the word Asperger’s to indicate those autistics who go undiagnosed because the APA diagnostic guidelines are now based on how “obvious” the presentation of symptoms are.

 Please note that every family is different, and this article is meant to address systemic trends.
 Not every Black and Brown family will have the same experience, and some white families might also experience these phenomena.